getdokan/dokan-migrator/readme.txt

 - **new:** Introduced support for WooCommerce HPOS in the migration process of WCFM to Dokan, enhancing compatibility and functionality.
 - **update:** After completing the migration process, all supported plugins are now properly enlisted to facilitate complete and clean inactivation.
 - **update:** Enhanced the functionality of migratable orders and vendors, improving the overall migration process and user experience.
-- **Fix:** Resolved issues with the order list where orders already migrated were showing as migratable, leading to errors.
+- **fix:** Resolved issues with the order list where orders already migrated were showing as migratable, leading to errors.
 Now, such orders are correctly excluded from the migration process.
-- **Fix:** Fixed the migration of vendor location data, ensuring accurate and complete data transfer.
+- **fix:** Fixed the migration of vendor location data, ensuring accurate and complete data transfer.
-- **Fix:** Resolved issues with Dokan pages after migrating to Dokan, ensuring seamless integration and functionality.
+- **fix:** Resolved issues with Dokan pages after migrating to Dokan, ensuring seamless integration and functionality.
-- **Fix:** Fixed the plugin key WC Vendors/WCFM when migration starts, allowing only the plugin migration functionalities to load properly, enhancing stability and performance.
+- **fix:** Fixed the plugin key WC Vendors/WCFM when migration starts, allowing only the plugin migration functionalities to load properly, enhancing stability and performance.
-- **Fix:** Corrected the count of migratable orders during the WC Vendors to Dokan migration, ensuring accuracy in the migration dashboard.
+- **fix:** Corrected the count of migratable orders during the WC Vendors to Dokan migration, ensuring accuracy in the migration dashboard.

 == Upgrade Notice ==